Trying to categorize the unusual social calls (trills) of the Nathusius' pipistrelle

 Date of recording: 2024-08-19 Recorded by: Declan Frerichs Audio files: 929731

-Even though there are intermediate states between the trills and the ones that appear more like a qCF line, leaving some calls in a grey area while categorizing them:
+There appears to be intermediate states between the trills and the ones that appear more like a line, leaving some calls in a grey area while categorizing them:

 Date of recording: 2024-08-23 Recorded by: Sarah Mahie, Boaz van Die Audio file: 929477 (Batlogger M), 929478 (Echo Meter Touch 2)